HappyRay/testscribe/docs/demo.markdown

 {% include youtube.html id="FqHwR4BhzDM" %}

-# A real-world example of an end-to-end test scenario and update it
+# A real-world example of an end-to-end test scenario and how to update it
 The tool uses itself to test.
 See [this FAQ](faq.markdown#do-you-have-real-world-examples) for more details.

 [test_retry_invalid_input_output](